 Disability Employment Services will be provided by Tursa Employment & Training from a network of 58 sites in 16 Employment Service Areas between Forster on the NSW Mid North Coast and Noosaville on the Qld.
 Sunshine Coast, and as far west as Toowoomba, Qld and around 100kms inland in NSW.

 Applicants are requested to follow the following format in applying for employment:

-- Address all of the selection criteria in a concise and relevant manner in your letter of application or as a separate (preferred) attachment to your letter of application (no more than ½ page per criterion - just a simple statement of fact as to why you believe you meet the criterion will suffice).
+- Address all of the selection criteria in a concise and relevant manner in your letter of application or as a separate (preferred) attachment to your letter of application (Maximum 2 pages - just a simple statement of fact as to why you believe you meet the criterion will suffice).
 Objective, quantitative evidence is desired to support your claims.
 (Please note: The submission of Selection Criteria is essential for applications to be considered.)

 - Attach a copy of resume with details of three recent, relevant referees, and copies of any qualifications

 - Please clearly identify your preferred Site(s) or geographical area

 - Please place a footer on each page of any application letter, resume, and addressing of selection criteria stating your name, date and the position applied for